 The National 9/11 Memorial & Museum:

-Commemorating the 2,977 victims killed on September 11th, 2001 and the World Trade Center bmombing of 1993, which killed six.
+Commemorating the 2,977 victims killed on September 11th, 2001 and the World Trade Center bombing of 1993, which killed six.
 Cost per entry is $24 adults.

 Metropolitan Museum of Art:

 The largest art museum in the USA holding more than 2 million works of art, including the world’s oldest surviving piano, dating back to 1720.
 Cost per entry is $25.

 Grand Central Terminal: